What Impacts the Data in LENA Reports?

 What to do:

-• Encourage the LENA Grow teachers to share information about conversational turns and guide substitutes on the importance of interactions.
+- Encourage LENA Grow teachers to share information about conversational turns and guide substitutes on the importance of interactions.

 Out-of-the-ordinary events on a LENA Day can cause excess variability.
 For example, children on a field trip may have fewer opportunities to interact with teachers but might hear more adult words than usual.
 If a LENA Day takes place on a day with one of these unusual events, the data may not represent a child’s typical language experience.